Covid-19: Is it still OK to go for a walk?5 Aug 2020

 Indeed many medical experts are stressing the importance of exercise, particularly walking, in the fight against Covid-19.
 However we're all facing a barrage of information, often conflicting - so it's not surprising people feel confused - even about the once simple daily task or pleasure of taking a walk.

-On Sunday night we asked Victoria Walks’ Facebook followers how they were handling their new reality and whether they had managed to take a quiet walk over the weekend.
+Recently we asked Victoria Walks’ Facebook followers how they were handling their new reality and whether they had managed to take a quiet walk over the weekend.
 The response was overwhelming, with examples below showing many of us are continuing to find strength and solace in walking, especially in troubled times:

 Lisa: 'I did both Saturday and Sunday.
 I went early in the morning.
 It took my mind off everything and made me feel as though I could face whatever gets thrown our way.'